Jorge Coronado

 - 3-135 Crowe

 He is the author of The Andes Imagined: Indigenismo, Society, and Modernity (Illuminations: Cultural Formations of the Americas series.
 University of Pittsburgh Press, 2009) and Portraits in the Andes: Photography and Agency, 1900-1950 (Illuminations: Cultural Formations of the Americas series.
 University of Pittsburgh Press, 2018).
 A co-edited volume on visual practices in relation to notions of landscape and region entitled Visiones de los Andes.
 Ensayos críticos sobre el concepto de paisaje y región (Entretejiendo.
 Crítica y teoría cultural latinoamericana series.
 Plural Editores and University of Pittsburgh) appeared in 2019 in La Paz.
-Currently, he is working on two single-author book projects: a manuscript tentatively entitled Lo andino: región, cultura, concepto that explores how the region has cohered in the cultural imagination since the early 19th century, and a study of the strange lettered practices that subalterns produced in early 20th century Latin America by tergiversating intellectuals’ tutelage to their own ends.
-He is also working on three co-edited volumes, to appear on Northwestern University Press, Editorial UniAndes, and Plural Editores.
+A co-edited anthology of anarchist and Marxist-influenced writing entitled Anarquismos y marxismos en Bolivia, Ecuador y Peru.
+Textos esenciales (Ediciones Achawata) appeared in 2023 and, in 2025, an expanded second edition was published, also in Lima.
+A co-edited volume on the cultural dimensions of archaeology, Archaeology and Its Avatars: Science and Culture in Latin America will appear on Northwestern University Press in July 2026.
+Its Spanish-language version is slated to be published soon thereafter by Editorial UniAndes in Bogotá.
+Currently, he is advancing two single-author book projects: a manuscript tentatively entitled “Lo andino: región, cultura, concepto” that explores how the region has cohered in the cultural imagination since the early 19th century, and a study of the strange lettered practices that subalterns produced in early 20th century Latin America by tergiversating intellectuals’ tutelage to their own ends.